VadimUkraine/vue-todo-list/README.md

 # About project

-This is a common todo sheet made as a mobile react app.
+This is a common todo sheet made on Vue JS.
+Two pages are displayed to the user.
-You can create, edit and delete tasks.
+On the first page the user can create, edit and delete tasks.
+Also you can mark tasks that have been completed.
-You can also mark tasks that have been completed and edit the order of tasks by simply dragging and dropping them on the phone screen.
+The second page simply displays the todo list, which is taken from https://jsonplaceholder.typicode.com Overall the project also shows the implementation of routing, backend requests and the use of state management - Pinia.

 ## Project setup
 ```